 The best hiring managers remain focused on building and maintaining relationships with candidates throughout the hiring process and even after a hire is made.
 Your hiring managers are the main company representative that candidates will interact with, making them the “face of your company” for those candidates.

 If this face is always friendly, professional and helpful, then your applicants are likely to form some type of connection with your hiring manager.
 If, however, this face is always pinched with irritation or flushed with frustration, then your applicants will wonder why they’re interviewing at your company in the first place.

 Unqualified candidates need to be screened out, but that isn’t the only part of a hiring manager’s job.
 They still need to close with a highly skilled candidate, which is much easier to do when they have a good working relationship with that candidate.

-The best hiring managers attempt to connect with everyone who they interview and are focused on providing every one of them with a positive experience.
+The best hiring managers attempt to connect with every person they interview and are focused on providing every candidate with a positive experience.
 Further, world-class hiring managers will maintain connections with top candidates for future job openings.
 If they are truly relationship focused, then each round of interviews will provide you with more candidate contacts and passive candidates to contact for open jobs in the future.

 The best hiring managers take responsibility for the hires that they make and are willing to own the success (or failure) of the hires that they make.
 Further, they see themselves as responsible for their part of the hiring process, not the hiring process as a whole.

 While many hiring managers want to own as much as they can about their hiring process, responsible hiring managers understand that they are part of a team and understand that they are responsible for specific deliverables on a tight timeline.